16 Ways to Beat Holiday Stress - eVitamins 香港

 If you’re feeling down during the holiday season, maybe it’s the right time kick off the negative vibes and to reduce the stress by doing the following:

-It’s never a bad thing to ask for help.
+- It’s never a bad thing to ask for help.
 Ask for help when you need it.
 Request your spouse to help you with the decorations.
-Ask a family member to help gather some supplies at the supermarket.
+Ask your son to gather some supplies at the supermarket.
 You might not know it but people are more willing to help than you expected.

-Don’t sulk whenever you remember loved ones.
-Holidays can remind you of loved ones no longer around.
-Instead of feeling down, think of something happy to celebrate their memory such as playing your dad’s favorite game or dining at your mom’s favorite restaurant.
+- Don’t sulk whenever you remember loved ones.
+Holidays can really remind you of loved ones who are no longer around.
+Instead of sulking and feeling down, think of something happy to celebrate their memory such as playing your dad’s favorite game or dining at your mom’s favorite restaurant.

 All these tips will help you enjoy the holidays minus the stress.
 After all, merry-making doesn’t have to be perfect.
 Just go with the flow!

 |Related Articles You May Like|